dennisameling/muuri-angular/README.md

 [![npm version](https://badge.fury.io/js/muuri-angular.svg)](https://badge.fury.io/js/muuri-angular) ![](https://github.com/dennisameling/muuri-angular/workflows/Angular%20library/badge.svg)

-Angular wrapper around the [Muuri JavaScript library](https://github.com/haltu/muuri).
+Angular wrapper around the [Muuri JavaScript library](https://github.com/haltu/muuri). **Only supported on Angular 9 and newer versions.**

 Do you have any requests or improvements?
 Feel free to create an issue or PR.